 Key Types of Functional Testing

-- Unit Testing – Validates individual components or modules of the application to confirm they function as expected.
+- Unit Testing – Validates individual components or modules of the application to confirm they function as expected in isolation, without relying on external systems.

-- System Testing – Examines the entire software application to verify that all components work together seamlessly.
+- System Testing – Examines the entire software application to verify that all components work together seamlessly and the system behaves as intended in a complete environment.

-- User Acceptance Testing (UAT) – Involves real users validating whether the software meets business needs before deployment.
+- User Acceptance Testing (UAT) – Involves real users validating whether the software meets business needs and expectations, serving as the final checkpoint before deployment.

-- Sanity Testing – Focuses on verifying specific bug fixes or changes to ensure they work without breaking existing functionality.
+- Sanity Testing – Focuses on quickly checking specific bug fixes or changes to confirm they work as intended.
+Sanity testing helps decide if deeper testing is worth continuing.

 In addition to key types of functional testing, various techniques help optimize test coverage and effectiveness.
 These techniques complement structured functional testing methods, enhancing test accuracy and defect detection.